OlegKonings/CUDA_Matrix_Sum_Game/README.md

 4x4 matrix sum game

-Goal= for a matrix of size 4x4 , with each location having the possible values of 0-6 (inclusive), what configurations result in the maximum number of 4 column\row\diagonals which sum to the value of 10 ?
+Goal= for a matrix of size 4x4 , with each location having the possible values of 0-6 (inclusive), what configurations result in the maximum number of 4 columns\rows\diagonals which sum to the value of 10 ?

 Number of possible arrangements = 7^16 = 33,232,930,569,601 .